zxdong262/promise-mongo/README.md

+# deprecated!
+since mongodb native driver has full support of promise, this project is not needed and will not be maintained.

 # promise-mongo

 [![Build Status](https://travis-ci.org/zxdong262/promise-mongo.svg?branch=master)](https://travis-ci.org/zxdong262/promise-mongo)

-since mongodb native driver has full support of promise, this project is not needed and will not be maintained.

 a mongodb wrapper, make everything return promise.